joshbeckman/notes/blog/_posts/2022-01-17-thinking-about-ghost-as-a-website-platform.md

 layout: Post
 title: Thinking about Ghost as a website platform
 toc: true
-cover_image_url: /assets/images/82922E934EF64D1CA063B5A1945A586E.png
+image: /assets/images/82922E934EF64D1CA063B5A1945A586E.png
-custom_excerpt: Dumping thoughts about migrating from Jekyll to Ghost
+description: Dumping thoughts about migrating from Jekyll to Ghost
 tags: publishing
 ---